 Post from Arturo

 Hello everybody.
-My name is Arturo, I am an Operatic Tenor traveling the world and singing in some of the most exciting venues.
+My name is Arturo, I am a tenor who travels the world and sings in some of the most exciting venues.

-I also perform Mexican music.
-This music has been a part of me my whole life and I hope I can also share some of that with you.
+I also perform other types music.
+Mexican music, for example, has been a part of me my whole life and I hope I can also share some of that with you as well as some of the other songs that have defined me not only as a singer, but as a human being.

-I have been singing Opera for over 15 years professionally and I am looking forward to sharing with my friends and readers some insights of my job, my life and my thoughts.
+I have been singing Opera for over 20 years.
+I’ve had the privilege of singing over 60 roles in 30 different countries.
+I am looking forward to sharing with my friends and readers some insights of my job, my life and my thoughts.

-While writing this blog, I want to reach out to singers of all ages, music lovers and above all, to prospective AUDIENCES!
+While writing these lines, I hope to reach out to singers of all ages, music lovers and above all, to prospective AUDIENCES!

 MOVING in the right direction